ahmadhatahet/automate-generation-software-architecture-description/README.md

-# automate_generation_software_description
+# Automate generation software architecture description (SAD)
-Automate the generation of software architecture description from C++ source code using OpenAI Chat GPT
+Automate the generation of software architecture description from source code using reverse engineering and LLM.

+_**Note**: The python notebooks are just for showing the implementation and code logic. <br> The examples source code is licensed thus the notebooks will not work._